 To help illustrate war’s human toll, park rangers often hold up photographs during Battlewalks of soldiers in uniform.
 The effect can be startling.
 Some faces are too young to have shouldered such grave responsibility.
 They stare out from the pages of history, from another age.
 They give pause to a person in the 21st century who might wonder how they themselves might have risen to the challenge.

-Watch Gettysburg Battlewalks on PCN-TV and PCN Select on July 1, 2, 3, and 4.
+Watch Gettysburg Battlewalks on PCN-TV and the PCN app.

 The Gettysburg Collection is a digital video library filled with hundreds of titles on the Battle of Gettysburg.
 Tour the battlefield with the Gettysburg National Military Park Rangers, stream a lecture from nationally acclaimed historians, or watch an interview with experts on subjects ranging from key moments and figures in the battle to Gettysburg's impact on the Civil War.
 The Gettysburg Collection is your complete visual guide to the Battle of Gettysburg, directly from the experts.
 Subscribe to PCN Select to start watching the Gettysburg Collection today!
-PCN Select subscribers can use their accounts to watch in HD on the mobile app, Roku, and Amazon Fire.
-New Gettysburg Battlewalks will be available on demand by noon on July 7th.
+PCN Select subscribers can use their accounts to watch on the mobile app, Roku, and Amazon Fire.